RaySuhyunLee/snucse_os/README.md

 ### Experiments
  We have two test.
 First using Trial and Division code.
- 1. Run 30 Trial and Division code simultaneously twice.
+ 1. Run 30 30k Trial and Division code simultaneously twice.
 Its average is as follows

  2. multithread Trial and Division code Three times
  - it is better to prove our improvement is good.
 Because it is impact on the thread_create () JaeD HOW many?
+10 15 20 25  threaead #
+50k(upper bound)
  The result is good~
  [fig Test 1]